Get exclusive email updates when I add new resources to our Family Action Toolkits

 Nothing overrides lived experience.
 The maker is a woman of color and/or consulted women who share the character’s identity to avoid stereotypes, problematic plot devices, and exploitation.

-Books by femme authors and illustrators of color are *marked and bolded in this post.
+Books by women & nonbinary authors and illustrators of color are *marked and in bold in this post.

 - Is the plot engaging with universal appeal?